Fourteen years of international work — and the tax headaches that came with it.

-I have spent the better part of two decades working in international operations — in Qatar on energy projects, in China on manufacturing assignments, and now in India, where I am currently based in Hyderabad.
+I have spent fourteen years working in international operations — eight-plus years in Qatar on energy projects, three-plus years in China on manufacturing assignments, and now two-plus years in India, where I am currently based in Hyderabad.
 In each posting, I had to figure out U.S. taxes on my own: which exclusion to claim, how to handle foreign bank accounts, what the treaty said, and whether the software I was using actually understood my situation.

 The resources available ranged from bad to worse.
 Generic IRS publications that assumed you lived in Ohio.
 Expat tax firm blogs that existed to sell retainers, not explain things.
 Reddit threads where the confident answer was often the wrong one.
 Forums full of people as confused as I was, guessing at each other's problems.